Syed-Amjad-Ali/AirBnB-Listing-Analysis/README.md

 # AirBnB Listing Analysis

 Welcome to my project analyzing AirBnB listings in Paris!
 This analysis explores how recent regulations have impacted host activity and listing prices.
-The dataset includes detailed information on over 250,000 AirBnB listings from 10 major cities, along with nearly 5 million guest reviews.
-My focus is on Paris, where I investigate trends in pricing, hosting, and accommodations.
+The dataset includes detailed information on over 250,000 AirBnB listings from 10 major cities and nearly 5 million guest reviews.
+My focus is on Paris, where I investigate pricing, hosting, and accommodations trends.

 ---
+## About This Project

+This analysis is part of a guided project from [Maven Analytics](https://app.mavenanalytics.io/guided-projects/4fee7ee7-4c04-46e7-9f3e-99b987980842).
+The project provided a structured approach to explore, analyze, and visualize AirBnB listings data while enhancing my Python and data analysis skills.

 ## Project Objectives